 In December 2009, KPCo filed a base rate case with the KPSC to increase base revenues by \$124 million annually based on an 11.75% return on common equity.
-The base rate case also requested recovery of \$24 million of deferred storm restoration expenses as of March 31, 2010 over a three-year period.
-In April 2010, the Kentucky Industrial Utility Customers filed testimony with the KPSC which recommends an annual base revenue increase of no more than \$41 million based on a 10.1% return on common equity.
-New rates are expected to become effective in July 2010.
-If the KPSC denies recovery of the storm restoration regulatory asset, it could reduce future net income and cash flows and impact financial condition.
+The base rate case also requested recovery of deferred storm restoration expenses over a three-year period which total \$23 million as of June 30, 2010.